openthermalcamera/Protocol/protocol.md

 # Version - 0.1

-## Protocol structure
+## Description
 Message based protocol featuring commands and responses.
 Encoded with COBS protocol.
 Commands are issued by host
-Respondes are issued by device
+Responds are issued by device

+## COBS - Consistent overhead byte stuffing
+Replaces all 0x00 bytes from data with different values and 2 bytes of overhead (data length < 254 ) This enables the message start and end delimiters.
+It also provides for message resynchronization in case of faulty messages

+### COBS - Implementation / library
+COBS implementation in C by **Craig McQueen** : https://github.com/cmcqueen/cobs-c Port of above mentioned libary in Java by **TheMarpe** : https://github.com/themarpe/cobs-java

-## Endianess
+## Protocol - Endianess
-The protocol uses big endian for transmission of multibyte values
+The protocol uses **big endian** for transmission of multibyte values

-### Message
+## Protocol - Message
 | Message start | Command / Response | Message end |
 | ------ | ------ | ------ |
 | 0x00 | COBS encoded command or response | 0x00 |